 Make sure that your representatives in Washington know that investing in cancer research matters to you.
 Critical research comes out of the National Institutes of Health and the National Cancer Institute.
 Tell your Congress people that their support of these institutions is vital.
 To find your Representatives (including their email and other contact information), visit http://whoismyrepresentative.com.

 While even a single letter can make a difference, asking a large number of people to reach an office with letters, phone calls, and e-mails can have a huge impact.
-Write a powerful letter, email or talking points for a phone call using the information in the TNBCF Fact Sheet.
+Write a powerful letter, email or talking points for a phone call using the information in the TNBC Foundation Fact Sheet found in the toolkit.
 Share what you produce with friends and family so they have strong samples to refer to — and ask them to join your campaign with letters/emails/calls of their own.